vmoroz/node/doc/api/embedding.md

 can be only one platform instance per process, only one runtime instance can be created this way per process.

-If it is planned to create more than one runtime or non-default platform configuration required, then it is recommended to create the Node.js platform explicitly.
+If it is planned to create more than one runtime instance or a non-default platform configuration is required, then it is recommended to create the Node.js platform instance explicitly.

 ##### `node_delete_runtime`